dmytrovoytko/llm-bookclub/README.md

 ![docker-compose up](/screenshots/docker-compose-01.png)

-2. I put all init scripts to `start_app.sh` which starts automatically in `streamlit` container.
+2. I put all initialization scripts to `start_app.sh` which starts automatically in `streamlit` container.
 Alternatively you can initialize ElasticSearch and PostgreSQL manually by running `bash init_db_es.sh` ("plan B" if something unexpected happens).

 * to ingest ...